 Pizzaiola roughly translates to “in pizza-style.”
-Potato pizzaiola is a layered potato dish made with a flavourful tomato sauce and cheese.
-It is a comforting and delicious casserole that is a favourite with pretty much everyone.
+This potato pizzaiola is a casserole made with layers of potato, tomato sauce and cheese.
+It is a comforting and delicious dish that is sure to be a favourite.

 - Prep Time: 30 mins